Unfair-dot-com/fec-main-carousel/README.md

 If you are setting up on an Ubuntu, use this guide: https://docs.mongodb.com/v4.2/tutorial/install-mongodb-on-ubuntu/

 ### Seed the Database
-npm run seed
+From within the root directory: npm run seed

 Once finished, ctrl-c should return control to the terminal If you run into any problems, the seed file is database/seed.js.

+### Build the webpack bundle
+From within the root directory:

+npm run build

 ### Start the Server
+From within the root directory:

 npm start

 Current port is set to 5001.
 You can change this from within server/server.js.